 The programme’s long-standing ties with major art museums and heritage institutions in the Netherlands and abroad ensure an integrated approach of theoretical and practical aspects.
 Dutch students often spend a semester in a major museum abroad while students from other countries usually intern at a major Dutch or Flemish museum.
 You may also choose to study at another university for one semester.
-Since the beginning of the Research Master's programme in 2004, our students have completed internships at fifty museums and heritage institutions throughout Europe, the US, and Asia.
+Since the beginning of the Research Master's programme in 2004, our students have completed internships at more than fifty museums and heritage institutions, mostly in Europe.
 You will have the opportunity to actively work on your career development.

 You will gain expertise in regard to objects of art and material culture that prepares you for a career in academia, museums, and other heritage institutions.
 This includes the practicalities of research design and fundraising.